andrigunn/ICE-GAWS-Processing/README.md

     - `filterRemoveMaxMin` removes outliers in the data defined for each variable in `constants` file
     - `removePeriods` removes periods manually reviwed containing various errors and calibration periods.

-- [Data calculations] L02 reads the L01 and calulates derived products
+- [Data calculations] L03 reads the L02 and calulates derived products
     - `SurfaceTemperature` calculates surface temeprature from incoming and outgoing long wave radiation using the method described in Fausto et al. 2021 [^1]
     - `Albedo`calculates the "raw" surface albedo using the ratio between incoming and outgoing short wave radiation ranging from 0 to 1.
 Values smaller than 0 and larger than 1 are set to NaN.
     - `Albedo_acc`calculates the accumulated surface albedo using the ratio between incoming and outgoing short wave radiation  over a time window of 24 h centered around the moment of observation[^2].
-    - Data resampled to hourly mean values
+    - Data resampled to hourly, daily and montlhy mean values.

     [^1]: Fausto, R. S., van As, D., Mankoff, K. D., Vandecrux, B., Citterio, M., Ahlstrøm, A. P., Andersen, S. B., Colgan, W., Karlsson, N. B., Kjeldsen, K. K., Korsgaard, N. J., Larsen, S. H., Nielsen, S., Pedersen, A. Ø., Shields, C. L., Solgaard, A. M., and Box, J. E.: Programme for Monitoring of the Greenland Ice Sheet (PROMICE) automatic weather station data, Earth Syst.
 Sci.
 Data, 13, 3819–3845, [https://doi.org/10.5194/essd-13-3819-2021](https://doi.org/10.5194/essd-13-3819-2021), 2021.